 Industry writing is a specialized form of business writing.
-It requires a series of writing skills specific to industrial settings like manufacturing, engineering, biotech, etc. Specifically, writers in industrial settings need to be able to write to multiple (and wildly divergent) readers simultaneously, flexibly adjust their writing to account for different levels of knowledge and expertise, and seamlessly meld operational effectiveness with regulatory requirements.
+It requires a series of writing skills specific to industrial settings like manufacturing, engineering, biotech, and energy.
+Specifically, writers in industrial settings need to be able to write to multiple (and wildly divergent) readers simultaneously, flexibly adjust their writing to account for different levels of knowledge and expertise, and seamlessly meld operational effectiveness with regulatory requirements.

 - Industrial documents must be precise, actionable, and audit-ready